haowulab/haowulab.github.io/index.md

 <p>I am an associate professor at the Department of Biostatatstics and Bioinformatics.
-My researches have been mainly focused on bioinformatics and computational biology.
+My research has been mainly focused on bioinformatics and computational biology.
 I'm particularly interested in developing statistical methods and computational tools for interpreting large scale genomic data from high-throughput technologies such as microarrays and second generation sequencing.
 <p>
-I am also interested in general machine learning, pattern recognition and large scale data mining methods with applications to biological and medical data.
+I am also interested in general machine learning, pattern recognition and large scale data mining methods with applications to biomedical data.
 I collaborate closely with researchers working on epigenetics to characterize DNA and different types of histone methylations.
 <p>